Internship in Jahaly / The Gambia

-For most of periods of time in 2019 and 2020 feel free to submit your application.
+For most of periods of time in 2020 feel free to submit your application.
 We can accommodate up to six interns in Jahaly at the same time.

 Note – the Kindergarten is closed at the following times: summer holidays (2 months from middle / end of July), Easter holidays (2 weeks) and Christmas holidays (2 weeks)

 FAQs on an internship in Jahaly / The Gambia

 - How and how long can I work as an intern for Project Aid?